paulbousquet/data/README.md

     * this adjustment is because this survey has high central tendencies, in part due to survey respondants only reporting integer expectations
     * Many studies use the survey of professional forecasters, but for settings in which we are trying to understand movements along a consumer dimension, this seems more appropriate
     * The Fed's survey of consumer expectations has a better design but unfortunately did not begin until last decade (central tendencies are still too high anyway).
     * Using PCE does not match traditional estimates of real rates well
+    * **Edit** The UMich survey is now even more problematic after the switch to online responses.
+Measuring real rates is hard!
 * irates.csv shows various interest rates on, including real rates using the above method